KSP-KOS/KOS/STYLEGUIDE.md

 * Each file should not start with a copyright notice.
 The ones at the root of the source tree will suffice.
 * Regions (#region) are not used.
 * using statements are on top of a file (outside of namespace {...})
-* Use var only if you have an anonymous type or you can clearly tell what the type is from the right hand side of the expression (see examples below).
+* Use var only if you have an anonymous type or you can clearly tell what the type is from the right hand side of the expression

+#### Naming
+Follow all .NET Framework Design Guidelines for both internal and external members.
+Highlights of these include:
+* Do not use Hungarian notation
+* Do not use a prefix for member variables (_, m_, s_, etc.).
+If you want to distinguish between local and member variables you should use “this.” in C# and “Me.” in VB.NET.
+* Do use camelCasing for member variables, parameters and local variables
+* Do use PascalCasing for function, property, event, and class names
+* Do prefix interfaces names with “I”
+* Do not prefix enums, classes, or delegates with any letter

 Here is some sample code that follows these conventions.